Wildalella/pymavlink_app/README.md

 # 🤖 pymavlink_app
-*The rover control web application for the MCLB Rover (HAZ Bot Project)*
+*The rover control web application for the MCLB Rover (HAZ Bot Project) with Commodores Conyers College and Career Academy*
 *Built using Flask and Socket.IO*

 This application allows remote monitoring and control of the rover in real time, including mission uploading, telemetry display, and manual overrides via a clean web interface.